thiagocapuano/waves-documentation/en/developer-tools/waves-keeper-api/overview.md

 # Waves Keeper

-**Waves Keeper** is the web browsers' extension that allows to securely interact with Waves-enabled web services.
+**Waves Keeper** is the extension for web browsers that allows to securely interact with Waves-enabled web services.

 ## Download Waves Keeper